SusannaV14/Digital-Heritage-and-Multimedia-Final-Project/README.md

 Welcome to the repository of the Digital Heritage and Multimedia final project.
 A.A.
 2025/2026.
 We are Angela, Camilla and Susanna, three students of the Master's Degree Program in Digital Humanities and Digital Knowledge.
 This project is called Dodékathlos, the Greek name for the Twelve Labours of Hercules, and it consists of a hybrid board game designed for the Archeological Museum of Olympia.
-Inside the repository you will find the website that we used as presentation, the complete Design Brief, the Twine story and a first prototype of the app that the game uses.
+Inside the repository you will find the [website](https://susannav14.github.io/Digital-Heritage-and-Multimedia-Final-Project/) that we used as presentation, the complete Design Brief, the [Twine story]() and a [prototype](https://www.figma.com/proto/4wo5KnHM15ppjkBdPs2DxA/Untitled?node-id=0-1&t=LbT10O5Dmxjiw1Rh-1) of the app that the game uses.